leaysgur/cfw-bindings-wrangler-bridge/README.md

 In this case, we recommend using [`cloudflare/miniflare@3`](https://github.com/cloudflare/miniflare) as API(`getBindings()` + `dispose()`).
 It is the official, most reliable implementation and well supported.

+Some of frameworks may have its own support for `miniflare` in their adapters like [SolidStart](https://github.com/solidjs/solid-start/tree/main/packages/start-cloudflare-pages).

-If `miniflare` does not match for your case or you really need the remote data, please go ahead. 🤤
+If those do not match for your case or you really need the remote data, please go ahead. 🤤

 ## Usage